 1990: Scorsese again, with his mobster magnum opus Goodfellas coming up short against Kevin Costner’s revisionist Western, Dances with Wolves.

 1994: Pulp Fiction was bold, innovative, raw and violent.
-Forrest Gump was gentle, heartwarming, and had a mentally challenged lead role.
-Which do you think the Academy went with?
+Forrest Gump was safe, predictably heartwarming, and had a mentally challenged lead role; Which do you think the Academy went with?

 1995: Academy voters seem to always be impressed when actors turn director (see Oridnary People and Dances with Wolves above), which some say is the main reason Mel Gibson’s Braveheart beat out Apollo 13 and Babe, not to mention the overlooked Se7en, Toy Story and The Usual Suspects.